Beloth/Ostston/Next/Notes.md

   * If not do not know the door has been opened

 ####Under the Warehouse

+* 1st door locked (key from clerk or DC 15+)

+#####1st Room

+* If the  alarm raised
+  * The door at the far end opened
+  * 1st thug hidden at the side and perception DC check 20+ or he gets a surprise round to attack 1st one through
+  * 2nd thug has run through the corridor
+* If the alarm not raised
+  * Far door closed.
+  * 2 thugs sitting around the table
+  * They make a perception check DC 15+ to hear the party opening the door

 * Cig Intelligance check DC12+ appears to be part of the thieves highway.
 Used to smuggle things from the docks into or out of the city